As Crisis Deepens, Congressional Rescue Deal Teeters

 Trump has defiantly pushed back against criticism he was slow to respond to the crisis, though he continues to send mixed messages as to what, exactly, the federal government is doing.

+The president tweeted Sunday that automakers General Motors and Tesla were given “the go ahead” to make ventilators and other products.
+But no automaker is anywhere close to making medical gear such as ventilators and remain months away, if not longer.
+Nor do the car companies need the president’s permission to move forward.

-Trump lashed out at the Illinois governor and "a very small group of certain other Governors" for being critical of the response.
+At the same time, Trump lashed out at the Illinois governor and others for being critical of the response.
 He tweeted that they should not be “blaming the federal government for their own shortcomings.”
-He added: “We are there to back you up should you fail, and always will be!”

-Federal Emergency Management Agency Administrator Peter Gaynor said on ABC's “This Week” that masks are being shipped from the national stockpile but he could not provide details on a concrete timeline.
-Gaynor could not say, despite being pressed repeatedly, how many masks would be shipped and when they would arrive.

-“I mean, there's hundreds of thousands of — millions of things that we're shipping from the stockpile," Gaynor said.
-“Will we ever have enough?
-I’m not sure.”

 The urgency to act is mounting, as jobless claims skyrocket, businesses shutter and the financial markets are set to re-open Monday eager for signs that Washington can soften the blow of the healthcare crisis and what experts say is a looming recession.

-At issue is how best to keep paychecks flowing for millions of workers abruptly sidelined by the crisis.
-Talks also narrowed on a so-called Marshall Plan for U.S. hospitals — evoking the postwar effort to rebuild Western Europe — as well as loans to airlines and other industries all but grounded by the national shutdown.
-Gov. Gretchen Whitmer of Michigan said Sunday the auto industry would also likely need government assistance.
+At issue is how best to keep paychecks flowing for millions of workers abruptly sidelined by the crisis, shore up business and create a so-called Marshall Plan for U.S. hospitals — evoking the postwar effort to rebuild Western Europe.

-Officials put the price tag at nearly $1.4 trillion and said that with other measures from the Federal Reserve it could pump $2 trillion into the U.S. economy.
+Officials put the price tag of the rescue package at nearly $1.4 trillion and said that with other measures from the Federal Reserve it could pump $2 trillion into the U.S. economy.

+“It will get done,” said Treasury Secretary Steven Mnuchin on “Fox News Sunday.

+Mnuchin, who was leading a third day of nonstop talks on Capitol Hill, said the plan was meant to prop up the nation’s weakened economy for the next 10 to 12 weeks.

-Mnuchin said Sunday that workers and businesses will get assistance to help cover payrolls for the next 10 weeks; unemployment insurance; and a one-time “bridge payment” of about $3,000 for a family of four.
+Mnuchin said workers and businesses will get assistance to help cover payrolls for the next 10 weeks; unemployment insurance; and a one-time “bridge payment” of about $3,000 for a family of four.

+Hospitals, he said, will get approximately $110 billion for the expected influx of sick patients.

 The treasury secretary said a significant part of the package will involve working with the Federal Reserve for up to $4 trillion of liquidity to support the economy with “broad-based lending programs.”